rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 ![mssql-database-to-useful-files.svg](/assets/images/2023-11-16-stationmanager/mssql-database-to-useful-files.svg)

-`Task Scheduler` periodically runs a `batchfile` which specifies a `Python` job to generate a "clean" file of sensor readings for each operational station -
+A `Python` job was created to generate a "clean" file of sensor readings for each source -

+> `pandas` is an open source data analysis and manipulation tool, built on top of the `Python` programming language.

-- `pandas` asks the "sensor metadata" database for connection strings to the "readings" database, sensor metadata & user-specified erroneous reading timestamps via `Django` (powered by `mysqlclient`)
+- `pandas` asks the "sensor metadata" database for sensor metadata (calibrations, type of data measured ...), connection strings to the "readings" database, & user-specified timestamps of erroneous readings via `Django` (powered by `mysqlclient`)
-- `pandas` asks the "timeseries" database for readings via `SQLAlchemy` (powered by `pyodbc` & `ODBC Driver for SQL Server 17`)
+- `pandas` asks the "timeseries" database for sensor readings via `SQLAlchemy` (powered by `pyodbc` & `ODBC Driver for SQL Server 17`)
-- If specified, `pandas` caches readings to a `pickle` file to skip trips to the timeseries database
+- If specified, `pandas` caches readings to a `pickle` file to skip round trips to the timeseries database
-- `pandas` re-calibrates sensor readings & filters out erroneous ones using rules & user-specified "flags"
+- `pandas` re-calibrates sensor readings & filters out erroneous ones using rules & user-specified timestamps of erroneous readings

 This is all glued together by a magic `Python` class called `StationRaw`.
+It hides this complexity behind a friendly interface.

 I found it next to impossible to fully test this glue.
 After a lot of effort, I had only managed to test aspects of this data flow by using "mocking" to replace "timeseries" database with dummy data, so I rolled these out and moved on.